The trial of Chris Barber and Tamara Lich

 In British Columbia, dissenting healthcare workers and firefighters were fired.
 In Nova Scotia, judges were pressured into getting injected and threatened with consequences for choosing not to do so.
 In Quebec, government officials threatened a tax on the unvaccinated.
 Across Canada, conscientious objectors were fired from their jobs, suspended from their university programs, and prevented from travelling.
 Cross-border Covid vaccine mandates particularly affected Canadian truckers.

 The pressures being applied by governments across Canada to get citizens to bend to their will resulted in what became known as the Freedom Convoy protest.
 Truckers across the country drove to Ottawa to try to meet with federal politicians and air their grievances.
-The Justice Centre sent lawyers to the protest to advise protestors of their rights.
+The Justice Centre sent lawyers to the protest to advise protestors of their constitutional rights.

 The Justice Centre has been supporting the defence of Chris Barber.
 Mr. Barber, a trucker and trucking company owner from Swift Current, Saskatchewan, pleaded not guilty to all charges on April 23, 2023.
 Diane Magas, his defence counsel, has consistently argued that he acted peacefully and lawfully throughout his time in Ottawa.
 Note: the Justice Centre is also providing legal support in a separate action for Mr. Barber, Ms. Lich and Freedom Convoy members who are being sued by Ottawa residents for $290 million.